 Pallottelli is equally at home playing and teaching music from the Baroque to our time, as well as music of Latin America.
 Having toured Central America and South America for over ten years, he has developed a deep passion for the music of Chile, Argentina, Ecuador, Brazil, Peru, Mexico, Colombia and Venezuela.
 Performing music of our time plays an important role in Pallottelli’s career as it is a living continuation of history and musical development; he frequently collaborates with composers to increase the repertoire for the flute and has premiered several new works for the instrument.
 This always opens new windows of knowledge, brings great freshness to his playing and broadens his musical horizon.

-In 2011 Pallottelli relocated to Houston, Texas.
+In 2023 Pallottelli returned to his home country, Italy, after 28 years in the United States, the last 12 of which in Texas.
 The new home has him teaching a private studio of advanced flutists, playing with the leading music organizations in the area, as well as pursuing a busy performing and teaching activity away from home.
 Prior to the move to Houston he lived in Connecticut, where he was adjunct flute faculty at University of Bridgeport as well as at the prestigious Taft School.
-Since 2017 he is Professor of Flute at Longy School of Music of Bard College, in Boston.
+From 2017 to 2023 he was on the Faculty of Longy School of Music of Bard College in Boston.
+He is currently Professor of Flute at Vivaldi Conservatory, in Alessandria, Italy.
+Conservatorio Vivaldi